Finding the Right Calcium Supplement for Your Dog

 The Role of Calcium in Your Dog’s Body

-Your dog’s body cannot produce calcium.
-Instead, it must be consumed through the diet, such as through food and supplements.
+Your pet’s body cannot produce calcium.
+Instead, it must be consumed through the diet, such as through your dog’s food and supplements.
 Over 98% of the calcium in your dog’s body is stored in the bones, where calcium is deposited and withdrawn when needed.
-This means that when a dog isn’t receiving enough calcium in their diet, the body will take calcium from the bones to compensate.
+This means that when a dog isn’t receiving enough calcium in its diet, the body will take calcium from the bones to compensate.

 Having calcium stored in the bones helps keep the body functioning properly; however, calcium shortages can start to negatively impact bone health, weakening the bones and even leading to bone disorders.
 It’s important that dogs receive a healthy amount of calcium through their diet.